 Why it matters

 A failed export means wasted time.
 Wrong scale means wrong data.
-This guide helps you get exports right the first time.
+This guide helps you get Let's talk about how to make our exports run smoothly.
+Exports right the first time.

 The complete export template